eclipse-archived/ceylon-lang.org/blog/2012-07-12-tricks-with-iterable.md

-Notice how the use of the intersection type `Element&Object` eliminates the need for a type parameter with a lower bound type constraint, which would be required to write down the signature of this operations in most other languages.
+Notice how the use of the intersection type `Element&Object` eliminates the need for a type parameter with a lower bound type constraint, which would be required to write down the signature of this operation in most other languages.
 Indeed, we use the same trick for the operations `union()` and `intersection()` of `Set`,
 [as you can see here](http://ceylon-lang.org/documentation/1.0/api/ceylon/language/Set.ceylon.html#64,67).